aces/Loris-MRI/docs/scripts_md/MRI.md

 Determines the type of the scan identified by scan type.

-INPUT: scan type and database handle reference
+INPUTS: scan type and database handle reference

 RETURNS: ID of the scan type